DefectDojo/django-DefectDojo/docs/content/en/integrations/importing.md

 }
 ```

-When `auto_create_context` is `True`, the product and engagement will be created if needed.
+When `auto_create_context` is `True`, the product, engagement, and environment will be created if needed.
 Make sure your user has sufficient [permissions](../usage/permissions) to do this.

 A classic way of importing a scan is by specifying the ID of the engagement instead: